IgorBuchelnikov/ObservableComputations/README.md

 ### UI binding

 WPF, Xamarin, Blazor.
 You can bind UI controls to the instances of ObservableComputations classes (*Filtering*, *Computing*, etc.).
-If you do it, you do not have to worry about forgetting to call [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=netframework-4.8) for the computed properties or manually process change in some collection.
+If you do it, you do not have to worry about forgetting to call [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged?view=netframework-4.8) for the computed properties or manually process a change in some collection.
 With ObservableComputations, you define how the value should be computed ([declarative style](https://en.wikipedia.org/wiki/Declarative_programming)), everything else ObservableComputations will do.

 ### Asynchronous programming